girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_19_Warping.png](doc/3D_Printing_19_Warping.png)

-> The Edge lifted off the print bed due to a too high temperature difference from the already printed part to the newest layser.
-In worst case the print loses friction and fails completly.
+> The Edge lifted off the print bed due to a too high temperature difference from the already printed part to the newest layer.
+In worst case the print loses friction and fails completely.
 (Source: Ultimaker.com)

 - Ghosting (Visible Support Structure)